johnshearing/deep_avatar/README.md

 <br>
 <b>
-Using An deep avatar for voting decisions<br>
+Using A Deep Avatar For Voting Decisions<br>
 </b>
 We feed the book "Hydrogen Sonata" into our vector database<br>
 Now we need to know if we should vote for the character Banstegeyn to be our leader<br> The image below is a small part of the entire Knowledge Graph created by the LightRAG server<br>
-We can click on any of these nodes to get all kinds of information about these entities.<br>
+We can click on any of these nodes and on items in the dialog box to get all kinds of information about the entities and their relationships.<br>
 <br>
 <p>
 <img src="/illustrations/hs_graph.jpg">